kyma-project/kyma/docs/application-connector/docs/02-02-connector-service.md

 type: Architecture
 ---

-The Connector Service generates client certificates which secure the communication between Kyma and the connected external solutions.
+The Connector Service generates client certificates which secure the communication between Kyma and the connected external solutions as well as other Kyma clusters.

 Generating a new client certificate is the first step in the process of configuring an Application (App).
 Kyma stores the root certificate and serves as the Certificate Authority when you configure a new App.
 When you generate a new client certificate, the Connector Service returns it along with the root certificate to allow validation.